Deliciously Organic - Carrie Korem, FNTP

 While I've dry-brushed for many years for the reasons above, I recently learned through my son's OT that dry brushing also stimulates the nervous system.
 It is believed to have a calming effect especially on those with Sensory Processing Disorder and children on the spectrum whose senses tend to go into overdrive.
 For these individuals, only appendages are brushed and in longer strokes.
 Consult an OT for more info on this method.
 I love the idea of getting multiple benefits out of brushing and it has helped our son tremendously.

-to Lyz" aria-label='Reply to this comment to Lyz'>Reply to this comment
+to Lyz" aria-label="Reply to this comment to Lyz">Reply to this comment

 • Deliciously Organic